emojicode/emojicode.github.io/src/reference/packageAPI.md

 ```

 First of all, `sizeForClass` must return the size of the value that is stored by
 the object.
-We’ll return the size of `SHA256_CTX` here for our posthorn class:
+We’ll return the size of `SHA256_CTX` here for our 📯 class:

 ```
 uint_fast32_t sizeForClass(Class *class, EmojicodeChar name) {